-The Challenge required additional capacity to deliver these within a short timeframe as well as specialist skills in project management, facilitation, writing and design.
+The Challenge required additional capacity to deliver these within a short timeframe as well as specialist skills in facilitation, writing and design.

 Targeted and engaging resources to make industry placements simple for everyone

-The Impact Collective provided a team with combined expertise in project management, strategy, marketing and communications.
+The Impact Collective provided a team with combined expertise in strategy, marketing and communications.
 Our experts:

 - facilitated a series of workshops with the 21 education providers, project managers and business development teams who had completed the pilot to draw out lessons learned and map out what resources were needed to roll out industry placements more widely

 - planned and produced over 25 user-centric resources.
 Formats included: guidance booklets, presentations, template emails and letters, model agreements, timelines, flowcharts, social media campaigns, promotional marketing materials and videos

 - consistently checked content and usability with target audiences, including 16-year old students, and managed / integrated multiple rounds of feedback from key stakeholders, government and sector bodies